 Valle de Guadalupe, the Tuscany of Mexico

-Located in Northern Baja California, a pleasant 90-minute drive South of San Diego, you’ll find the Valle de Guadalupe, Mexico’s principal wine region.
-One of five grape-growing coastal highland valleys surrounding the Pacific port town of Ensenada, the Valle de Guadalupe is home to over 110 wineries producing world-class handcrafted wines.
+Located in Northern Baja California, a pleasant 90-minute drive south of San Diego, you’ll find the Valle de Guadalupe, Mexico’s principal wine region.
+One of five grape-growing coastal highland valleys surrounding the Pacific port town of Ensenada, Valle de Guadalupe plays home to nearly 200 wineries producing world-class handcrafted wines.

-Coined “the Tuscany of Mexico,” the Guadalupe Valley is known for its boutique artisan wineries, farm-to-table campestre-style restaurants, and romantic bed-and-breakfast accommodations.
-But don’t be fooled by comparisons to Napa Valley—the Valle’s artisan movement features a rustic charm forged from the rugged surrounding desert landscape for which Baja California is best known.
-As there are only three paved roads, you’ll spend most of your time exploring the Valley via a patchwork quilt of bumpy dirt roads.
+Coined “the Tuscany of Mexico,” the Guadalupe Valley is well known for its boutique artisan wineries, farm-to-table campestre-style restaurants, and romantic bed-and-breakfast accommodations.
+But don’t be fooled by comparisons to Napa Valley—the Valle’s artisan wine and culinary movements feature a rustic charm forged from the rugged surrounding desert landscape for which Baja California is best known.
+As there are only a few paved roads, you’ll spend most of your time exploring the Valley via a patchwork quilt of unmarked and bumpy dirt roads.
 After all, the Valle is an agricultural zone, so you shouldn’t be surprised when a herd of grazing goats strays across the road, or you are slowed to a snail’s pace by a farm tractor making its way between vineyards.

-Just a handful of large commercial wineries dominated Mexican wine production into the 1980s, as a new wine movement—characterized by lower volume high-quality handcrafted production—started to take hold.
+Just a handful of larger commercial wineries dominated Mexican wine production into the 1980s, then a new wine movement—characterized by lower volume, high-quality handcrafted production—started to take hold.
 Fueled mostly by the foodie scene in Mexico City, demand for high-quality boutique Mexican wines has given birth to a flurry of recent investment in the Valle de Guadalupe.
 Today, the Valle de Guadalupe can hardly keep pace with Mexican buyers, satisfying only an estimated 65% of demand for its wines within Mexico alone.
 If you haven’t heard much about Mexican wines North of the border, that’s likely why.
-While many familiar red and white wine varietals are grown in the Region, Italian Nebbiolo and Spanish Tempranillo are the emergent stars of the modern Mexican wine movement.
+While most familiar red and white wine varietals are grown in the Region, Italian Nebbiolo and Spanish Tempranillo are the emergent stars of the modern Mexican wine movement.

-Baja Test Kitchen curates this uniquely Mexican culinary movement, and is one of only a few American companies offering same-day and multi-day culinary tours to the Region.
-Our culinary wine tours to the Guadalupe Valley, which originate in San Diego or from the Port of Ensenada for cruise ship passengers, typically visit two or three boutique wineries in a day, and include a multi-course gourmet lunch, but can be adapted to suit your interests and tastes.
-We look forward to having you on tour with us soon!
+Baja Test Kitchen curates this uniquely Mexican culinary movement, and is one of only a few US-based companies offering same-day and multi-day culinary tours to the Region.
+Our culinary wine tours to the Guadalupe Valley, which originate in San Diego or from the Port of Ensenada for cruise ship passengers, typically visit two or three boutique wineries in a day, and include a curated multi-course gourmet lunch overlooking the vineyards, but can be adapted to suit your interests and tastes.
+We look forward to having you on tour with us soon...
 Buen Provecho!